Facts

 Conservation Status

-Koalas are not native to Australia, they migrated there from Asia more than 30,000 years ago and only exist on the Australian continent.
+Koalas are native to Australia and exist only on the Australian continent.

 Koalas prefer to live in Eucalyptus forests, as these trees contain the nutrients Koalas need for survival.